Best Firewood For Pizza Ovens

 Best Wood for Pizza Ovens

-Now that you know what not to do or use we need to get you on the right path for good cooking firewood for pizza ovens
+Now that you know what not to do or use we need to get you on the right path for cooking firewood for pizza ovens

 The best woods for pizza ovens are seasoned and dried hardwoods.
 Hardwoods, which usually contain broad leaves as trees, are a better option than softwoods, which usually have needles and cones.
 One reason hardwoods are better for cooking in a pizza oven is because they are cleaner and last longer than softwoods.
 They also have more BTUs ( if you want some more data on wood energy check out this link http://worldforestindustries.com/forest-biofuel/firewood/firewood-btu-ratings/ ) and produce greater heat with longer burn times.
-The best examples of hardwood are Black Birch, maple, oak, ash, hickory, and walnut, Rember woods (trees) are regional so make sure you get the best you can for your area.
+Examples of hardwood are Black Birch, maple, oak, ash, hickory, and walnut, Rember woods (trees) are regional so make sure you get the best you can for your area.

 Some Folks love the aromatic woods